discoverygarden/dgi_migrate/README.md

     * could instead roll some unit tests?

 ## Resources
-DGI migrate enhances drupal's core migration framework and provides plugins to facilitate migration of legacy Islandora data to Modern Islandora.
+DGI migrate enhances Drupal's core migration framework and provides plugins to facilitate migration of legacy Islandora data to Modern Islandora.
 For more details regarding Drupal's migrate API and workflow, refer to these documents: